Rebecca Salter

 Rebecca Margaret Salter (born 1955) is a British abstract artist who lives and works in London, England.
 Previously elected Keeper in 2017, she was elected as the first female President of the Royal Academy of Arts in London on 10 December 2019.
 Formerly a ceramicist, she is best known as painter and printmaker.
 Salter specialises in woodblock printing, combining Western and Eastern traditions.
 She has written two books on Japanese wood blocks: Japanese Woodblock (2001) and Japanese Popular Prints: From Votive Slips to Playing Cards (2006).

 Education

 Rebecca Salter trained at Bristol Polytechnic, graduating in 1977.
-According to Gillian Forrestor, George Rainer, Salter's teacher at Bristol, motivated his students to not be confined to their desired mediums, but to use the opportunity of university to experiment.
-Salter enjoyed the freedom to engage with mixed medias and practices, which has become an integral part of her ongoing practice.
+According to Gillian Forrester, George Rainer, Salter's teacher at Bristol, motivated his students not to be confined to their chosen media, but to use the opportunity of university to experiment.
+Salter enjoyed the freedom to engage with mixed media and practices, which has become an integral part of her ongoing practice.

-In 1979, Salter received a Leverhulme Scholarship enabling her to become a research student at Kyoto City University of Arts in Japan until 1981.
-She studied traditional Japanese woodblock printing with professor Kurosaki Akira.
-Salter was Associate Lecturer on the MA Printmaking Course at Camberwell College of Arts before 2016.
+In 1979, Salter received a Leverhulme Scholarship, enabling her to become a research student at Kyoto City University of Arts in Japan until 1981.
+She studied traditional Japanese woodblock printing with Professor Kurosaki Akira.
+Salter was an associate lecturer on the MA Printmaking course at Camberwell College of Arts before 2016.